What to see and do

 The tourist information office offers different walks through this beautiful city.

-Among them a 1.5 hour long Royal walk that takes you past the different royal monuments:
+Among them is a 1.5-hour long Royal walk that takes you past the different royal monuments:

 photo Ruben de Rijcke [CC-BY-SA-3.0] Wikimedia Commons

 Huis ten Bosch

 The palace where the King lives with his wife and his three daughters.

 It is in the woods at the edge of the city.

 There is free entry to the palace gardens behind the palace.